 You limit yourself by building a small 12v / 24v system.
-This method works but comes at a price.
-If you want to start with a few lights for a few hours you need 1 kW / 12v Inverter and a few batteries with PV and a charge controller, but…..
+This method works but comes at a price when you want to expand.
+If you want to start with a few lights for a few hours you need 1 kW / 12v inverter and a few batteries with PV and a charge controller, but…..

 What’s the future goal of your whole system?

 - Inverter: For now you need an inverter – 1kW, 12v – Larger systems operate at 48v, 12v / 24v systems are limited on controller or inverter size, if you start off wrong, how do you correct it?